GitVex/TrailblazersWikiAstro/src/content/Galactic Factions/Companies/Danube Research Corporation.md

 **Leader(s)**: Unknown
 **Prominent Members**: Anonymous agents embedded across the galaxy

-Danube operates in a decentralized manner, using covert teams, black-site labs, and proxies to avoid scrutiny.
+Danube operates §1§in a decentralized manner, using covert teams, §2§black-site labs§§, and proxies to avoid scrutiny§§.
 This structure allows them to conduct high-risk, high-reward research without jeopardizing their official operations.

 ---

 ## Resources and Methods
+§1§
 ### Resources

 | Resource                   | Description                                       | Origin                       | Use                                                 |